Stunning Pet-Friendly Cabin Rental Secluded in Woodland near Telluride, Colorado

 - Huéspedes verificados

-· Apto para familias con niños · Se admiten mascotas · Barbacoa privada
+- Apto para familias con niños

-The recently updated bathroom has a shower and is located on the second floor, while the half bath is situated on the main floor.
-Towels, shampoo and soap are all provided for guests.
-With regards to entertainment for guests, there is a hot tub and sauna, a TV, board games and books, a CD player / Stereo system plus a cell repeater (located in the cabin for service).
-The living and dining area has a table that seats ten, a wood burning fireplace (with hand chopped wood for guests!) and a comfy leather sectional sofa.
-Más información
+The recently updated kitchen is fully equipped with tools for guests to prepare and enjoy meals with a dishwasher, a coffee bean grinder and coffee maker, a toaster, a microwave, a drinks refrigerator, a crockpot, and an outdoor grill.
+For entertainment in the evenings, there is a TV, board games and books, a CD player, plus a cell repeater located in the cabin for service.
+The living and dining area has a table that seats ten, a wood burning fireplace with hand-chopped wood for guests, and a comfy leather sectional sofa.

-- Cama king-size
+- 1 Cama king-size